Teksta versija

 1.11. at a medical treatment institution which provides services to children

-2. Work in any of the food (including drinking water) handling stages which include direct contact with non-prepackaged food 1) general assessment of the health condition of the person (surveying the risks of being infected with infectious disease spread by food and assessment of clinical symptoms of such infectious diseases) x not required
+2. Work in any of the stages of the handling of food (including drinking water) which include direct contact with non-prepackaged food 1) general assessment of the health condition of the person (surveying the risks of being infected with infectious disease spread by food and assessment of clinical symptoms of such infectious diseases)

 3.1. at farm animal holdings;